qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 are:

 * :guilabel:`File name`: the location of the file on the disk.
-It can refer to the output layer or to a container that would store the layer (in case for example of database-like files such as GeoPackage, SpatiaLite, Open Document Spreadsheets... formats)
+It can refer to the output layer or to a container that would store the layer (for example database-like formats such as GeoPackage, SpatiaLite or Open Document Spreadsheets)
 * :guilabel:`CRS`: can be changed to reproject the data
 * :guilabel:`Extent` (possible values are **layer**, **Map view** or **user-defined** extent)